Aghalarovf/SecOp/Technical_Notes/Services/Services-Attacks/DATABASE-Attack.md

 EXEC sp_helpuser;

 # IMPERSONATE Permission
-SELECT distinct b.name FROM sys.server_permissions a JOIN sys.server_principals b ON a.grantor_principal_id = b.principal_id WHERE permission_name = 'IMPERSONATE';
+1. SELECT distinct b.name FROM sys.server_permissions a JOIN sys.server_principals b ON a.grantor_principal_id = b.principal_id WHERE permission_name = 'IMPERSONATE';
+2. SELECT * FROM sys.server_permissions WHERE permission_name = 'IMPERSONATE';

 SELECT name, is_trustworthy_on
 FROM sys.databases;